 We want to be sure that the way we do business takes into account any adverse impacts on local communities and the environment.
 So we’ve identified key sectors where such impacts are likely to arise, and created sector policies to guide the way we operate in these sectors.

 We have developed policies which are based on international standards of good practice and developed in consultation with customers, industry associations, shareholders and non-governmental organisations (NGOs).

 We follow these policies when we lend or provide financial services to projects or customers in these key sectors and we review them regularly so they remain up-to-date and relevant.
 The policies are available at the bottom of this page.

 To make sure our sector policies are implemented, we've invested in a network of sustainability risk managers in every region in the world.
 These individuals train the wider risk management team in sector-specific sustainability risks.
-In this way, we can support our customers as they work to improve the social and environmental impacts of their businesses.

 The Equator Principles are voluntary guidelines that help financial institutions assess and monitor environmental and social impacts when funding large projects.